Some Tools To Help Relieve And Soothe Pain After Strenuous Exercise Or Physical Work

 6. TheraBand Roller Massager

 If you're not down with rolling on a foam roller, why not roll the roller on yourself?
 Think of this like a rolling pin for your muscles that you can use for self myofascial release and self massage, with a ridged design to grip tissue and work deeper into tight muscles.
 You can use it before you work out to warm up, or afterwards to ease the tension in your hamstrings, quads, neck or calves.
-It even has loops to help with stretching, too.

 7. TheraBand Resistance Band with Loops